 Maintaining an active lifestyle is essential to managing my psoriasis, but it’s not always easy.
 At the time of my diagnosis, I was 15 years old and involved in a busy schedule of extracurricular activities.
-I played varsity lacrosse, took jazz and tap-dancing classes, and danced on my high school kickline team.
+I played varsity lacrosse, took jazz and tap dancing classes, and danced on my high school kickline team.

-It was a challenge to learn how to coexist with my psoriasis while keeping up all the activities I loved.
+It was a challenge to learn how to coexist with my psoriasis while keeping up with all the activities I loved.
 With determination and lots of support from my parents, I pursued my passions through graduation — and beyond.

-In my experience, exercise makes me feel good and diminishes my stress levels.
+In my experience, exercise makes me feel good and lowers my stress levels.
 It gives me a way to clear my mind from all the craziness that life throws our way.

 Now, with two toddlers at home, I find it even more challenging to squeeze exercise into my day.
 Often, I get in my cardio by playing and dancing with my girls.
 But no matter what, I don’t give up on exercise.

 If you want to add some physical activity to your routine, it’s simple to get started, and it may help you manage your psoriasis.